humansensinglab/ITI-GEN/README.md

 python prepend.py \
     --prompt='a headshot of a person' \
     --attr-list='Male,Skin_tone,Age' \
-    --load-model-epoch=9 \
+    --load-model-epoch=19 \
-    --prepended-prompt='a headshot of a person'
+    --prepended-prompt='a headshot of a doctor'
 ```
   - `--prompt` and `--attr_list` should be align with those used in training ITI-GEN.
   - `--load_model_epoch` indicates the model's epoch you want to load.